Requirements for the Major in International and Area Studies

 Any of the following courses can count toward meeting the Latin American Studies requirement:

 RELG 122 Religions of Latin America

-SPAN 401 Topics in Hispanic Culture (when the topic is Latin America)
+SPAN 401 The Spanish-Speaking World on Film (when the topic is Latin America)

-SPAN 435 Advanced Literary Studies (when topic is Spanish-American literature)
+SPAN 435 Advanced Literary Studies (when the topic is Latin American literature)